-My work while studying a BA Hon Degree and MA in fine art was in retrospect a journey of reflection: A narrative, 'perhaps' of the average middle class Scottish woman's personal struggle, while tugging on the connectors to the power of the female growing up with the feminism of the 70s.
+My work while studying for a BA Hon Degree and MA in fine art was in retrospect a journey of personal reflection: A narrative following personal struggle while tugging on the connectors to the power of a female growing up with the feminism of the 70s.
 An accolade, or a gift given to those women born in 1965, you would think?
 The practice indulged the narrative of the changing guises and experiences being: a child, girl, teenager, woman, lover, wife, mother.
-Followed by separateness, detachment, lack of attachment, isolation that divorce, single parenting, middle age, menopause, and looming old age brings!
-A vortex of confusion that 70s feminism did not forsee, nor the universal representations that are static in our living existence.
+Followed by separateness, detachment, lack of attachment, the isolation that divorce, single parenting, middle age, menopause, and looming old age bring!
+A vortex of confusion that 70s feminism did not foresee, nor the universal representations that are static in our living existence.

-I've found my niche in 3D and sculpture during my study on the BA course, and continued this development studying an MA in the same discipline.
-I experimented with found objects that I modified to create narratives through the works.
-I subsequently moved in an abstract direction using anthropomorphic representation of human limbs and subjected human representation using ready-made retail mannequins.
+I've found my niche in 3D and sculpture during my study on the BA course and continued this development by studying an MA in the same discipline.
+I experimented with found objects that I modified and repurposed to create narratives through the works.